Redwood-FTC/ftc-maringineers-decode/README.md

-Code for the Maringineers #25830 team in the FTC season DECODE, 2025-2026.
+Code for the Maringineers #25830 team in the FTC 2025-2026 season, DECODE.

 Coded by Iris Teyssier, Milo Lee, Ayansh Singh, and Rohan Nagashetti.